dot-layer/blog/README.md

     4. assisting in the development and proper functioning of projects aiming to disseminate/explain concepts related to data science.

 ## How to contribute to the blog?
 The best way to contribute to the blog is by proposing new blog post.
-All the instruction are include in `HOWTO.md`.
+All the instructions are include in `HOWTO.md`.

 # Actual Hugo version